Table of content

 Are you thinking of visiting Oslo for your next adventure?
 Good choice!
 But what is the best time to visit this charming city, and are there any fun things to do in this Viking capital that won’t cost you an arm and a leg?
 Well, plenty!

-Stay with me for a while here and discover our traditions, traditional food, when is the best time for visiting, what activities are worth paying for, and what you can do for free.
-Oslo is a very walkable city so put your snickers on and enjoy!
+Stay with me here and discover our traditions and traditional food, when the best time to visit is, what activities are worth paying for, and what you can do for free.
+Oslo is a very walkable city, so wear your sneakers and enjoy!

 Here are a few facts about Oslo: